SystemFw/blog/content/staging/paxos-failures.md

    Otherwise it will retry Phase 1 (_2-phase locking_) with a greater proposal number (_lock stealing_).

-However, writers always propose their own value in our version of the algorithm, whereas Paxos has precise rules for value selection.
+However, in our version of the algorithm writers always propose their own value, whereas Paxos has precise rules for value selection.
 Understanding them requires us to look at some trickier failures, but before we do that, let's quickly talk about _dueling leaders_.